 My best lessons are when I get a class enagaged, or even part of a

-class, doing an activity and they do not realise they re learning
+class, doing an activity and they do not realize they re

-something.
-I try to be a bit mystical or magical in the classroom.
+learning something.
+I try to be a bit mystical or magical in

-I want to surprise then and put them into the cognitive dilemma
+the classroom.
+I want to surprise then and put them into the

 paper and staple it closed to the wall.
 I ask the students to